This is the second of two articles in a series. Click here for part one.

 Rescind Citizens United by Constitutional Amendment

 Thus the only way to permanently supersede the Citizens United precedent is by enacting a Constitutional Amendment.
 This requires passing both houses of Congress by a two-thirds vote and then ratification by two-thirds of the states.
+Or passing individually in two-thirds of states, navigating each state’s voter referendum process.

-Members of Congress have proposed a few very limited such amendments that would reverse parts of the Citizens United ruling.
+Members of Congress have proposed a few very limited amendments that would reverse parts of the Citizens United ruling.
 However, none explicitly ends the treatment of corporations as people (corporate personhood) or equating political donations as a form of 1st Amendment protected speech.
 This leaves a lot to be interpreted by the Supreme Court, which over the last five decades has largely only undermined campaign finance reform efforts.

 The best effort to explicitly overturn Citizens United by amendment has been by the Sacramento-based Move To Amend group and their “We the People” amendment.
 Established in 2009, Move To Amend attracted 75 co-sponsors to its amendment resolution last session.
 All were Democrats, and none were U.S. Senators.
 This session of Congress, the group’s goal is 100 co-sponsors, including a few Republicans.